 In July 2014, three P. edulis stands with similar sites, altitude and growth conditions were selected as the experimental plots.
 To guarantee the scientific rigor and precision of the experiment, two plots, each measuring 10 m×10 m (excluding boundary effect), were designated for the control (CK) and throughfall exclusion (T) treatments, with a completely random allocation.
 Among them, CK and T treatments were three repetitions.

 The PVC waterproof plates were systematically placed at a height of 1.5 m above the experimental plots to mitigate throughfall, supported by frameworks constructed from galvanized steel pipes with an area of 11 m×11 m.
-The PVC material had good light transmittance, ensuring that the light conditions in the throughfall exclusion treatments were as consistent as possible with the counterpart.
+The PVC material had excellent light transmittance, ensuring that the light conditions in the throughfall exclusion treatments were as consistent as possible with the counterpart.
 At the same time, to prevent the horizontal transport of water from the surrounding soil to the throughfall exclusion treatments plots, trenches (about 50 cm deep and 20 cm wide) were dug in all around of throughfall exclusion plots, cut off the bamboo whip connected to the throughfall exclusion plots.
 In the trench, PVC waterproof plates were buried to further cut off the entry water from outside plots.
 Since August 2014, these samples have officially entered the experimental stage of rain interception.
 Litter from the exclusion shelters were gathered bi-weekly and allocated to the respective plots, thus mitigating the effects of variability in litter input.